ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-04-01-run-command-as-administrator.md

 Start-Process pwsh -Verb RunAs
 ```

 The `Start-Process` is a PowerShell Command to start a new proces.
 Put the name or path of the program you want to start after it.
 Here `pwsh` is the command to start PowerShell.
-Note that the `powershell` is the command for Windows PowerShell which is a special old version PowerShell embeded in Windows.
+Note that the `powershell` is the command for Windows PowerShell which is a special old version PowerShell embedded in Windows.
 The `-Verb RunAs` is the key point which means run the program as an administrator.

 `pwsh` will start PowerShell with its own virtual terminal which is very awful to use.
 If you want to start your beloved terminal, you can replace the `pwsh` with your terminal, like this: